Gabapentin: Pharmacodynamics

 The endogenous α-amino acids L-leucine and L-isoleucine, which resemble gabapentin in chemical structure, bind α2δ with similar affinity to gabapentin and are present in human cerebrospinal fluid at micromolar concentrations.
 They may be the endogenous ligands of the α2δ subunit, and they competitively antagonize the effects of gabapentin.
 Accordingly, while gabapentin has nanomolar affinity for the α2δ subunit, its potency in vivo is in the low micromolar range, and competition for binding by endogenous L-amino acids is likely to be responsible for this discrepancy.

 Gabapentin is a potent activator of voltage-gated potassium channels KCNQ3 and KCNQ5, even at low nanomolar concentrations.
 However, this activation is unlikely to be the dominant mechanism of gabapentin's therapeutic effects.

+Gabapentin is structurally similar to the neurotransmitter glutamate and competitively inhibits branched-chain amino acid aminotransferase (BCAT), slowing down the synthesis of glutamate.
+In particular, it inhibits BCAT-1 at high concentrations (Ki = 1 mM), but not BCAT-2.
+At very high concentrations, gabapentin can suppress the growth of cancer cells, presumably by affecting mitochondrial catabolism; however, the precise mechanism remains elusive.

-Despite the fact that gabapentin is a structural GABA analogue, and in spite of its name, it does not bind to the GABA receptors, does not convert into GABA or another GABA receptor agonist in vivo, and does not modulate GABA transport or metabolism.
+Even though gabapentin is a structural GABA analog, and despite its name, it does not bind to the GABA receptors, does not convert into GABA or another GABA receptor agonist in vivo, and does not modulate GABA transport or metabolism within the range of clinical dosing.
+In vitro gabapentin has been found to very weakly inhibit the GABA aminotransferase enzyme (Ki = 17–20 mM); however, this effect is so weak that it is not clinically relevant at prescribed doses.